klaytn/klaytn-docs/docs/klaytn/why-klaytn.md

 # Why Klaytn

-Ten years since the first bitcoin transaction, nobody has come up with a real-use application.
+Ever since the first bitcoin transaction in 2009, numerous blockchain applications have been developed, but few of them gain meaningful traction in the market.
 The major roadblocks to blockchain adoption are;

 - Difficulty of use: Blockchain applications force end-users to understand cryptographic terms and the inner workings of the system.
 There are too many steps in making transactions, and hex-strings pop up all over.
 - Poor user experience: The burden of technical immaturity is simply passed to the users.
 In many blockchain systems, a transaction is not confirmed until significant time passes.
 Use of application often requires password inputs repeatedly (while there are no password recoveries), and charges a fee for each interaction (where the amount of fee can be highly fluctuating each time).